-Students are expected to achieve the minimum CUMULATIVE GPA below based on attempted hours and grade level in order to meet SAP requirements.
+Students are expected to achieve the minimum CUMULATIVE GPA as mentioned above based on attempted hours and grade level in order to meet SAP requirements.

-Undergraduate students must maintain a cumulative grade point average of 2.0 for each term.
-Graduate students must maintain a cumulative grade point average of 3.0 for each term.
+Undergraduate/Freshman students who have attempted 0-29 credit hours must maintain at least a minimum cumulative grade point average of 1.8 for each term.
+All other undergraduate students are required to maintain a minimum cumulative grade point average of 2.0 or better.